Simon II Gurieli: Retirement

 Having lost his throne, sight, and family, Simon, once freed from captivity, retired to Jerusalem and became a monk there.
-He stayed in touch with his former wife, who went on to become queen-consort of Kartli as the wife of two successive kings, Rostom and Shah-Nawaz.
-Simon was still alive and residing in Georgia in 1672, when the Frenchman Jean Chardin was travelling in the Caucasus.
+He stayed in touch with his former wife, who went on to become queen-consort of Kartli as the wife of two successive kings, Rostom and Vakhtang V. Simon was still alive and residing in Georgia in 1672, when the Frenchman Jean Chardin was travelling in the Caucasus.
 According to Chardin, Mariam hosted her seasoned and frail ex-husband at the border with Imereti and gave him some means to survive.
-King Shah-Nawaz was jealous but Mariam dismissed his concerns with laughter, asking "whether he were not asham'd to be jealous of a poor, old, blind, miserable creature, and altogether as impotent as himself."
+King Vakhtang V was jealous but Mariam dismissed his concerns with laughter, asking "whether he were not asham'd to be jealous of a poor, old, blind, miserable creature, and altogether as impotent as himself."

 Family

 Simon Gurieli had two known sons: